CSE237SP2022/project-passwordmanager-leib-ruby-jake-aaron/README.md

 4. A user should be able to delete or change an existing password

 At the end of this iteration, everything we have implemented is working.
 Instructions to run the code are below.

-## To run the program
-1. Clone the repository
-2. Navigate to the cloned repository
-3. Ensure that you have "execute" permissions for start_program.sh by running `ls -l`
-4. If you do not have exexute permissions for start_program.sh, run `chmod 744 start_program.sh`
-5. Start the program by running `./start_program.sh` in the command line